-- (2) Represents an unrestricted stock grant that was fully vested upon grant. - (3) The shares covered by the options granted to Mr. Mueller, Dr. Meyer, Mr. Bachus and Dr. Player vest in five successive equal annual installments upon the completion of each year of service with us over the five year period measured from the November 19, 2008 grant date, subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company.

-Mr. Mueller, Dr. Meyer, and Mr. Bachus also receive partially accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without cause or by the executive for good reason. - (4) The shares covered by this option vest in five successive equal annual installments upon the completion of each year of service with us over the five year period measured from the November 19, 2008 grant date. - (5) The shares covered by this option were fully vested upon grant.
+(1) For Dr. Player,29,463 shares covered by her options were fully vested upon grant.
+The shares covered by the options granted to Mr. Mueller, Dr. Meyer, Mr. Bachus and the remainder of Dr. Player's options vest in five successive equal annual installments upon the completion of each year of service with us over the five year period measured from the November 19, 2008 grant date, subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company.
+Mr. Mueller, Dr. Meyer, and Mr. Bachus also receive partially accelerated vesting through the next vesting date immediately following the date of termination, upon the termination of employment by us without cause or by the executive for good reason.